The following information is provided for reference purposes only and should be used at your own risk!

 Remove oil pump retaining ring.

-Compress ring at end holes and remove ring form vanos (retaining ring pliers).
+Compress ring at end holes and remove ring form Vanos (retaining ring pliers).

 Remove oil pump retaining washer.